michaelpappas/flask-warbler/README.md

-# pixly-backend
-Pair Programming with Michael Pappas (@michaelpappas)

-# Pixly Backend

 # RESTful API Flask

-A RESTful image uploading API using Flask and Postgresql
+A RESTful twitter clone API using Flask and Postgresql

 ## Manual Installation